ahayman/FlxDatabase/README.md

 I do not use the FMDB wrapper.
 To be honest, this wasn't a strategic decision as much as a desire to become a little more intimately associated with SQLite.
 From what I've seen of the FMDB wrapper, my comparable class `SQLDatabase` is fairly similar.
 I think I do a few things differently, much of it tailored to work with `SQLDatabaseManager` and probably a bit simpler in functionality, but overall the idea is pretty much the same.

 ## Ongoing Development
-I use this system in my production app, so bug fixes and additional features will be ongoing.
+I use this system in my production app [Flexile](http://flexile.co), so bug fixes and additional features will be ongoing.
 If you want a feature or have a suggestion, let me know and I'll see what I can do:

 [aaron@flexile.co](mailto:aaron@flexile.co)